 “I was waiting so long for it to not be scary anymore, and that never happened,” Elsier said.
 “I had wanted something out there for so long and I was just too afraid to do it—then I got sick of it.”

-In June 2024, Elsier released “spittake,” a record that feels like eight years of ideas and experiences prepared in a slow cooker: It varies from track-to-track between grunge, folk, and shoegaze-y vibes and volumes.
-Her songwriting is personal to the point of solipsism—subjects include past relationships, the East Coast, parties that suck, and Catholicism.
+In June 2024, Elsier released “spittake,” a record that feels like eight years of ideas and experiences prepared in a slow cooker.
+It varies widely from track-to-track between styles—a little grunge, a little folk, a little shoegaze—and volume levels, and her songwriting is personal to the point of solipsism: subjects include past relationships, the East Coast, parties that suck, and Catholicism.

 And on Nov.
-11, 2024, she performed at The Rockwell in Somerville, marking her Boston debut.
+11, 2024, she performed at The Rockwell in Somerville, marking her first show back in Boston.
 There she played songs from “spittake,” along with an unreleased track about lawns, to an intimate audience.
 The set was part of her tour with Chicago-based band Finom.

 Playing at The Rockwell was not only a full-circle moment, but a celebration.
 Elsier had always wanted to be a musician, but even after she bit the bullet and committed by moving to Nashville, the journey wasn’t straightforward.
 So now, having released her debut album and on a celebratory tour with Finom, Elsier sees a brighter path ahead.